American Studies

 AMS 340nd Seminar: Topics-Capstone in American Studies-New Directions in American Studies (4 Credits)

-This seminar engages new scholarship in American Studies, with a focus on critical disability studies, critical race studies, queer ecologies, and feminist science & technology studies.
-This course presents an occasion to rethink approaches to interdisciplinarity, intersectionality, ethnic studies, and media & cultural studies.
+This course engages new scholarship in American Studies, with a focus on critical disability studies, critical race studies, queer ecologies, and feminist science and technology studies.
+This course presents an occasion to rethink approaches to interdisciplinarity, intersectionality, ethnic studies and media and cultural studies.
 Likely texts include works by Alexis Pauline Gumbs, Theri A. Pickens, Sami Schalk, Harlan Weaver, Cutcha Risling Baldy, Aurora Levins Morales, Ron Chew, La Marr Jurelle Bruce, Moya Bailey, Candace Fujikane, Sylvia Wynter, and M. Remi Yergeau.
-Limited to American Studies Majors.
+Restrictions: Juniors and seniors only; American Studies majors.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {H}{S}

 Fall, Spring, Variable